Job Prospects... At a glance

 *Growth projections are for the broader category “Health Therapy Professionals”.

-The number of physiotherapists with annual practising certificates grew quickly between 2006 and 2015.
-This growth is expected to continue, with more than 2 % annual growth projected out to 2025.
+The number of physiotherapists with annual practising certificates has grown steadily over the last several years, and is expected to continue, with more than 2 % annual growth projected out to 2026.